90th Pennsylvania Infantry Regiment: History

 The regiment was formed from the 2nd Regiment, 1st Brigade, First Division of the Pennsylvania Militia.
 Peter Lyle was selected colonel, William A. Leech lieutenant colonel and Alfred J. Sellers major.
 Recruitment started in early September 1861 and by December 900 men were raised.
 It was first sent to Baltimore and then to Washington, D.C.
 Once there, it became part of the I Corps, Army of the Potomac, assigned to the 2nd Brigade, Second Division.

 The regiment was issued .69 caliber muskets converted from flintlock to percussion; they carried these until the Siege of Petersburg when they received Springfield rifles.

-After several months of garrison duty and railroad repair, the 90th was sent along with the rest of its division to the Shenandoah Valley to stop Major General T. J. Jackson's force, but did not get into any battles.
+After several months of garrison duty and railroad repair, the 90th was sent along with the rest of its division to the Shenandoah Valley to stop Major General T. J. Jackson's force, but did not get into any battles, and were instead sent to Piedmont Station and Front Royal for Guard Duty.
 In June, it was assigned to Major General John Pope's Army of Virginia.
 The regiment relieved part of the Union force after the Battle of Cedar Mountain.
+On August 28, the 90th Pennsylvania marched to Thoroughfare Gap to participate in the Second Battle of Bull Run.
+The regiment was positioned during the early day of August 30, when Longstreet attacked Pope's army.
 It lost 200 men during the Second Battle of Bull Run.

+The regiment retreated further into Washington D.C., where it participated in the Battle of Chantilly, relieving the 21st New York under heavy fire.
+The next day, the regimental adjutant received the body of Philip Kearny, who killed during the battle.
+The regiment was sent to Washington's defenses until September 6, where it was assigned to Hooker's I Corps to join the Maryland Campaign.